Carreau/phd-dissertation/parts/roleofactin.rst

 The Arp2/3 complex is composed of seven subunits, two of which are highly similar to actin, from Arp2 and Arp3 family for Actin Related Proteins, giving the complex its name.
-Arp2/3 will bind on the side of a pre-existing actin filament, hence initiating the growth a daughter filament with an angle of 70° to the mother filament.
+Arp2/3 will bind on the side of a pre-existing actin filament, hence initiating the growth of a daughter filament with an angle of 70° to the mother filament.
 The newly created daughter filament pointed end is terminated by the Arp2/3 complex that will stay attached to the mother filament, thus increasing the number of available barbed end, without changing